RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 ```

 ## Develop a module (Wrap CLI, non-native)
 Our first module will simply wrap a CLI command (_touch_).
 It will be non-native, meaning that it will receive it's arguments in a separate arguments file as the first argument passed to the module.
 The arguments file will be using a key=value format.
+Wrapping CLI commands is as stated simple, but is in general less robust and may provide limited value compared to the _command_ or _shell_ modules.
+Please keep in mind that Ansible modules can be written in any language, to make it as simple as possible, this example in written in BASH script.

 First, let's create a directory in which we'll develop the module.
 ```